wawer77/even/README.md

 ## CURRENT TO DO:
 - Modify the DB as in the mermaid preview
 - use simple form
+- ISSUE: Signed in/out notice shows up at the bottom (instead of a box in upperr-right corner)

 - Further changes:
     - New: Make fields work properly